 Budgets, staffing, and scheduling are carefully planned to accommodate course selections received and processed in the spring and summer.
-Student requests for course changes past this time and up to the midterm of the first trimester are considered on an individual basis by the Department Head and the Director of the High School.
+Student requests for course changes past this time and up to the midterm of the first trimester are considered on an individual basis by the Department Head and the Assistant Head of School for Intellectual Formation.
 Approval of all such requests will be based on academic performance, class size limits, and the nature of the Priory schedule.
 In cases in which a late schedule change is approved due to extraordinary circumstances at the end of the first trimester, the grade earned for the fall term will remain on the transcript.